ChrisSeHe/Bitcoin_Batch_Pipeline/Readme.md

     - data/raw_data/ -> place here the downloaded csv file
     - data/monthly_raw_data/ -> the monthly split data will be saved here by the script split_data_to_monthly.py

+## Note
+Some monthly files may lack columns like 'volume_btc' when no transaction took place.
+These are skipped during ingestion.

 ## Author
 ChrisSeHe